-Greater representation of elderly patients in Phase III trials are neededFebruary 22nd, 2013 in Cancer /
+Greater representation of elderly patients in Phase III trials are neededFebruary 22, 2013 in Medicine & Health / Cancer

 The median age of patients diagnosed with advanced non–small-cell lung cancer (NSCLC) has steadily increased over the recent years and is presently 70 years.
 Despite this, the elderly are significantly underrepresented in clinical trials.
 A recent study published in the March 2013 issue of the International Association for the Study of Lung Cancer's (IASLC) Journal of Thoracic Oncology, investigated the degree to which exclusion or underrepresentation of elderly occurs in practice-changing clinical trials in advanced NSCLC.
 Researchers conclude that greater representation of elderly patients in phase III trials is required to better define evidence-based paradigms in the increasingly elderly NSCLC population.